Stop waterborne pathogens in potable or process water

 To prevent biological growth which will lead to formation of biofilm within your tank and water distribution pipework if left unchecked, water tanks should be emptied, cleaned and disinfected regularly; as well as when they have not been used for some time.
 Chemicals for caravan potable system cleans are readily available on the market, including instruction for dosing and pulling the chemical through the system to letting it sit in the pipes so it can disinfect and remove any biofilm.

 Although you may be confident of your disinfection process on your tanks and pipework, you may not be so confident of the water quality on camp or touring sites that you are drawing into the caravan.
 In this instance point of use (POU) disinfection may be a solution to give you confidence that water is of a potable nature.
-The Mobile Leisure Micro 12C-450 our advanced LED Ultra-Violet disinfection system requires only 12V to run and will offer 99.99% pathogen reduction.
-This system is the smallest POU UV-C disinfection system in the world and uses 3/8” push-fit connections.
+The Mobile Leisure Micro 12C-450 and Deca 30C our advanced LED Ultra-Violet disinfection systems require only 12V to run and will offer 99.99% pathogen reduction.
+These systems are the smallest POU UV-C disinfection systems in the world and uses 3/8” push-fit connections.
 This means that it can be installed directly under your tap after your water filter using off the shelf John Guest fittings.
 LED UVs when switched on immediately give full germicidal inactivation power, so when linked into your 12V supply switching your pump, the UV-C LEDs will disinfect any water that passes.
 If you have a pressure switch driven system without a microswitch in your tap or an indirect 12V activated pump, we offer a flow sensor which will activate the LEDs when flow passes the sensor, this can be wired directly to your 12V supply.
 LED UV technology offers up to 10,000 hours of ‘lamp on’ time, which only counts down when the unit is switched on.
 Therefore, the micro will undoubtedly last you the length of time you own the caravan and probably the next owner.

 Reverse Osmosis systems apply pressure over a semi permeable membrane to remove salts and other effluent materials to produce pure water.
 Water passes through a wound membrane with a pore size of 0.001 microns more easily than contaminates, therefore suspended matter and around 98% of dissolved ions are removed.